-3.1 Age
+2.1 Age

-A student must be aged 16 or over but under 19 on 31 August 2024 to be eligible for help from the Bursary Fund in the 2024 to 2025 academic year, except for the following exceptions:
+A student must be aged 16 or over but under 19 on 31 August 2025 to be eligible for help from the bursary fund in academic year 2025 to 2026.

-- students aged 19 or over are eligible to receive a discretionary bursary if they are continuing on a study programme they began aged 16 to 18 (19+ continuers) or - have an education, health and care (EHC) plan
+The only exceptions for the discretionary bursary are students aged 19 and who are continuing on a study programme they began aged 16 to 18 (19+ continuers) or students aged 19 or over who have an Education, Health, and Care (EHC) Plan.

 These 2 groups of aged 19+ students can receive a discretionary bursary while they continue to attend education (in the case of a 19+ continuer, this must be the same programme they started before they turned 19), as long as their eligibility continues, and you consider they need the support to continue their participation.

 Students aged 19 or over are not eligible for bursaries for vulnerable groups.